waseemuddin/simple-cicd-project01/README.md

 # Simple CICD Pipeline Project - Todo Application

-Welcome to the Simple CICD Pipeline Project for a Todo Application.
+This is very basic CICD Pipeline Project for a ToDo Application.
 Follow the steps below to set up your Continuous Integration and Continuous Deployment pipeline.

 ## Prerequisites
 Ensure you have the following prerequisites before proceeding:
 1. **EC2 Machine**: Medium Size preferred.
+(4/GB RAM and 2 Core Processor)
 2. **Docker Setup** on EC2 Machine.
 3. **Jenkins Setup**: You can either manually install Jenkins or use a Jenkins image.
 4. **GitHub Account**: You need a GitHub account to automate the pipeline.